 - Molasses – Regular or blackstrap molasses is okay to use.

-- To make this gingerbread bundt cake dairy-free, substitute coconut oil for the butter, and use a dairy-free cream cheese like Kite Hill for the frosting.
+- Make this gingerbread bundt cake dairy-free; substitute coconut oil for the butter, and use a dairy-free cream cheese like Kite Hill for the frosting.

 - To make this cake refined sugar-free, substitute coconut sugar for brown sugar.

-Step 1: Add your wet ingredients and spices to a large stand mixer bowl.
-I haven't used my mixer in a long time, but I really do love it for whipping up cake batter.
+Step 1: Add the wet ingredients and spices to the bowl of a large stand mixer.
+I haven’t used my mixer in a long time, but I do love it for whipping up cake batter.

-Mix on low, then gradually increase the speed to medium.
+Mix on low speed, then gradually increase to medium.

 Step 2: Slowly add in the gluten free flour, half a cup at a time, until all of the flour is blended in.
-You can see the cake batter consistency in this picture.
+You can see the consistency of the cake batter in this picture.

 Store the bundt cake in an airtight cake container.
 It will keep fresh for up to 2 days on the counter or 4 days in the refrigerator.